Nonreciprocal transverse currents in Rashba metal junctions under out-of-plane Zeeman fields: Summary and conclusions

 Our results reveal a mechanism for generating \emph{nonreciprocal transverse charge transport} in systems with Rashba spin--orbit coupling without requiring in-plane magnetic fields or ferromagnetic contacts.
 The predicted effects should be experimentally accessible in semiconductor heterostructures with gate-tunable Rashba coupling and Zeeman fields.

-\acknowledgements We thank Diptiman Sen for useful discussions.
+\acknowledgements We thank Diptiman Sen and Dhavala Suri for useful discussions.
 MB and AS thank Anusandhan National Research Foundation (erstwhile Science and Engineering Research Board) (India) for financial support through Core Research grant (CRG/2022/004311).
 BKS thanks Ministry of Social Justice and Empowerment, Government of India for fellowship through NFOBC.